jkintree/gcgraph/README.md

 The Global Citizens Graph is not a social networking application.
 The purpose is political networking.
 The idea is that every person who is alive today is a citizen of planet Earth.
 The goal is to create a graph of all of humanity.
 For more information, see globalreferendum2020.org

+To begin, uncomment the line for the Register command in layout.html in order to register yourself in the graph.
+Then re-comment that line so every additional person in the graph is added by someone who is already in the graph.

 John Kintree,
 March 9, 2016